parallax background

 Cowboys all know that there are a couple of ways to handle the loose end of your rope when it comes to lassoing a bovine critter.
 In fact there is a fair amount of controversy and, sometimes, a heap of teasing and jabbing between the devotees of the two common versions.

 One way is tied-off (tying off your lariat to the horn before you throw out a loop) so the steer or cow is stopped fast and your hands are freer.
-The other is to keep your rope coils loose and hanging in your left hand so that you can dally tight (take some quick, rope-turns around your saddle horn) to stop the roped critter.
+The other is to keep your rope coils loose and hanging in your left hand so that you can dally tight (take some quick, counter-clockwise, rope-turns around your saddle horn) to stop the roped critter.

 There are true and valid pros and cons to each method and, typically, the cowboys I’ve known are passionately committed to their chosen style of roping although some will adjust their method depending on the terrain and other circumstances.